 Who Pays for My Damaged Boat at the Marina?

 When you dock your boat at a marina, you're hoping it'll be safe after you leave.
 Unfortunately, this isn't always the case, and in many scenarios, the resulting damage isn't even technically your fault.
-But that's what makes having the right coverage key.
+But that's what makes having the right boat insurance key.

 An independent insurance agent can help you find the right kind of boat insurance to help guard your vessel at the marina and other locations.
-But for starters, here's a breakdown of who'd be responsible for damage to your boat at the marina in several different scenarios.
+A local agent can also help understand whose insurance pays for damages depending on how and where a boat is damaged when it's at a marina.

 Who Pays for the Damage to My Boat at the Marina?

-The answer to this question depends on the exact situation and the cause of the damage to your boat.
+The answer depends on the exact situation and the cause of the damage to your boat.
 Because of this, let's walk through a few different marina incident scenarios and how the right coverage can protect you in each one.

 Scenario 1: A Windstorm Blows My Boat into Someone Else's